tiararosebiezetta/HerokuDynoSwitcher/README.md

 ## Mechanism
 The main idea is to use two accounts (yeah, you need 2 of them to make this work) with two same apps and shift the dyno every 1st and 15th of a month.<br>
 Every 10 mins, the script will check if today is either 1st or 15th of a month.
-If it's true, then it'll switch the dyno based on the heroku app name, heroku API key, and the process type vars you have entered.<br>
+If it's true, then it'll switch the dyno based on the heroku app name, heroku API key, and the process type vars you have entered.<br><br>
+The drawbacks are:
-This may make your app restart once more at 1st and 15th of the month though (besides the usual 24h restart in heroku free tier).<br>
+- This may make your app restart once more at 1st and 15th of the month though (besides the usual 24h restart in heroku free tier).
-Another drawback is that you need to deploy to both apps at first, and whenever there's a change you want to make to the app, you need to deploy to both apps too.
+- You need to deploy to both apps at first, and whenever there's a change you want to make to the app, you need to deploy to both apps too.
 Patience is really needed for that.
+- This is basically a scheduler, so the primary app's dyno will be automatically every 1st and the secondary app's dyno will be automatically every 15th.
+That will be bad for you when you don't want to activate the dynos at those certain days.
+Deactivate this script first before doing that.

 ## How?
 Before you use this, know that I am dumb and not good at python.
 When I tested it, it worked.
 But problems may occur whenever, so please, if you have time, check my code in `script.py`.
 That will be highly appriciated.